Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 6. Click the [SAVE] button to save the header definition.
    The *Exporter definitions* view is displayed.

 7. Continue specifying the header file segments until you have specified all fields that your business partner require.
 By doing this, do not specify the segments that are relevant for the line item export.
 For the INVOIC, it is the SG26 or SG27 segment that contains the S_LIN specification for the line item export.
-For detailed information, see below the [Prepare line item export](#prepare-line-item-export).
+For detailed information, see [Prepare line item export](#prepare-line-item-export) below.